Cubase Meter - Customising for Headroom

 Cubase Meter – Customising for Headroom is a detailed video tutorial explaining how to structure the master meter in Cubase.

-Customising the Cubase meter will help you to keep headroom in tact and gain stage easier.
+Customising the Cubase meter will help you to keep the headroom intact and gain stage easier.
 Every time I start a fresh mix project in Cubase I like to customise the layout, create key commands for the tools that I will be using, colour code channels and so on.
 It is a process that is worth exploring as it can help with streamlining your workflow and therefore freeing valuable time for the creative processes.

-The cubase master meter is a Peak Programme Meter which can be customised using the preferences option.
+The Cubase master meter is a Peak Programme Meter which can be customised using the preferences option.
 The behaviour of the meter is not as detailed as true peak meters or even VU meters but it is a usable meter only after you have customised it.

 To understand how to customise the master meter it helps if the following are digested and understood as they are extremely relevant when it comes to metering mixes and channels.